pypa/packaging.python.org/source/specifications/entry-points.rst

 Conceptually, an entry point is defined by three required properties:

-The **group** an entry point belongs to indicates what sort of object it provides.
+The **group** that an entry point belongs to indicates what sort of object it provides.
 For instance, the group ``console_scripts`` is for entry points referring to functions which can be used as a command, while ``pygments.styles`` is the group for classes defining pygments styles.